 Where does this coaching take place?

 Due to the current COVID-19 pandemic, most of our coaching sessions are done via Zoom or a phone call.
-However, face to face will always be the preferred method of coaching and this can take place wherever you feel most comfortable and able to talk, such as local coffee shop.
+However, face to face will always be the preferred method of coaching and this can take place wherever you feel most comfortable and able to talk, such as local coffee shop, if restrictions allow.

 Why choose GLC RESILIENCE COACHING?

-Based strongly in Positive Psychology, GLC RESILIENCE COACHING also combines interests in neuroscience and sports coaching, with Gemma’s very personal experience of PTSD recovery and management.
+Based strongly in Positive Psychology, GLC RESILIENCE COACHING also combines interests in neuroscience and experiential learning, with Gemma’s very personal story of PTSD recovery and management.
 By undertaking a Doctorate in Coaching and Mentoring at Oxford Brookes University, Gemma not only has access to the latest tools and techniques in coaching but also to ongoing peer review and supervision to ensure her practice is to a high standard.

 When is the best time to be coached?